 Homepage ▪ Searching the collection ▪ Search the WCPI

 The WCPI consists of reproductions of more than 70,000 images related to the history of Western Canada, gathered over nearly three decades.
-It began as a centennial project in 1970 under the direction of local journalist Eric Wells and Thora Cook.
-Wells and Cook appealed to archives, museums and the public to provide pictures of the province’s past for an exhibit which was displayed at the Central Canadian Exhibition, and then toured around schools and fairs in the province.
-When Wells and Cook needed a home for the Index, the University of Winnipeg offered space and some expertise, and the Index came to live here.
+It began as a centennial project in 1970 under the direction of local journalist Eric Wells and Thora Cooke.
+Wells and Cooke appealed to archives, museums and the public to provide pictures of the province’s past for an exhibit which was displayed at the Central Canadian Exhibition, and then toured around schools and fairs in the province.
+When Wells and Cooke needed a home for the Index, the University of Winnipeg offered space and some expertise, and the Index came to live here.
 In the early 1990s a decision was taken to move the project off campus, and the Index found a new home in the Exchange District under the direction of a new Board.
 In 2005, the University of Winnipeg agreed to move the Index back to campus under the management of the Library.

 The Index consists of slides and contact sheets and does not include any original negatives or prints.
 Collecting practices for images in the Index varied throughout its development, with the primary source of images being other archives, museums and historical societies.
 Another significant percentage of images came from families, companies and other forms of private donation.